Bayesian Inference for Sequential Treatments under Latent Sequential Ignorability: Concluding Remarks

 In studies where ignorability assumptions are not reasonable, LSI provides a powerful framework, which also permits to easily assess the sensitivity of inferential conclusions with respect to violations of sequential ignorability assumptions (SI and SIL) implied by LSI looking at inferences on the probabilities of treatment assignment at a given time point under LSI, conditional on the observed history and principal strata.
 These quantities are key estimands in causal inference under LSI, so no additional effort is required to perform sensitivity analysis under LSI.

 Simulation results show that LSI conducts to valid inference for causal effects even if SI/SIL holds, although it usually involves more complex models.
-On the other hand, inference under sequential ignorability assumptions may lead to very misleading inferential conclusions when it does not hold, but LSI does.
+On the other hand, inference under a sequential ignorability assumption may lead to very misleading inferential conclusions when it does not hold, but LSI does.

-In our illustrative example, sensitivity analysis showed strong evidence against sequential ignorability assumptions: the posterior distributions of the treatment assignment probabilities at time $t=2$ withing groups defined by the first treatment and principal stratum membership are quite heterogeneous, suggesting that inferences based on LSI are more reliable.
+In our illustrative example, sensitivity analysis showed strong evidence against sequential ignorability assumptions: the posterior distributions of the treatment assignment probabilities at time $t=2$ within groups defined by the first treatment and principal stratum membership are quite heterogeneous, suggesting that inferences based on LSI are more reliable.

 Another appealing feature of LSI is that it provides a natural framework to investigate the heterogeneity of the effects across principal strata.
 Assessing causal effects stratified by intermediate outcomes under SI/SIL generally requires additional efforts.
 In particular, in a Bayesian setting, one needs to specify a model for principal strata membership conditional on the covariates, and a model for the potential outcomes $Y_{i2}(w_1,w_2)$ conditional on principal strata and covariates.
 This model specification, which corresponds to using a specification of type SI-1 under SI/SIL, is the core of the inferential approach under LSI, but it is not standard in causal inference under sequential ignorability assumptions.
-Here we did not investigate issues concerning causal effect heterogeneity across principal strata, focusing on comparing inferences about causal effects for the whole population under LSI and sequential ignorability assumptions, however the heterogeneity of the effects with respect to principal strata can be often of interest to policy makers.
+Here we did not investigate issues concerning causal effect heterogeneity across principal strata, focusing on comparing inferences about causal effects for the whole population under LSI and sequential ignorability assumptions.
+Nevertheless the heterogeneity of the effects with respect to principal strata can be often of interest to policy makers.

 As a general message, our study stresses the importance of carefully evaluating the plausibility of the assumptions underlying the analysis, especially in complex settings like those arising in longitudinal observational studies.